Keyclic/keyclic-sdk/javascript-es6/docs/ReportApi.md

 let xKeyclicApp = "com.keyclic.app"; // String |

-let organization = "organization_example"; // String | The identifier of the resource formatted as GUID string.
+let organization = "organization_example"; // String | The identifier of the resource.

 let opts = {
   'acceptLanguage': "fr-FR", // String |
   'xKeyclicAppVersion': "xKeyclicAppVersion_example" // String |
-  'assignedTo': "assignedTo_example", // String | The identifier of the resource formatted as GUID string.
+  'assignedTo': "assignedTo_example", // String | The identifier of the resource.
-  'category': "category_example", // String | The identifier of the resource formatted as GUID string.
+  'category': "category_example", // String | The identifier of the resource.
   'after': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'before': new Date("2013-10-20T19:20:30+01:00"), // Date |
-  'delegatedTo': "delegatedTo_example", // String | The identifier of the resource formatted as GUID string.
+  'delegatedTo': "delegatedTo_example", // String | The identifier of the resource.
   'order': "desc", // String |
-  'place': "place_example", // String | The identifier of the resource formatted as GUID string.
+  'place': "place_example", // String | The identifier of the resource.
   'query': "query_example", // String |
   'state': "state_example", // String |
   'page': 1, // Number | Page of the overview.
-  'limit': 10, // Number | Page of the overview.
+  'limit': 10 // Number | Page of the overview.
-  'searchDescription': "searchDescription_example", // String |
-  'searchReference': "searchReference_example", // String |
-  'searchIdentificationNumber': "searchIdentificationNumber_example" // String |
 };

 apiInstance.cgetReportsByOrganization(xKeyclicApp, organization, opts, (error, data, response) => {